 Construction of the projects occurred in the late 1970's and early 1980's, and this is reflected in their design and materials of construction.
 Building codes and construction practises were changing during this time, and some projects of this vintage "leaked."

 THE SITE

 Location

-The site is located on the south side of Millbank with frontages along Leg-in-Boot Square, Market Hill and Moberly Road along False Creek South in the Fairview neighbourhood of Vancouver, British Columbia.
+The site is located on the north side of Moberly Road with frontages along Millbank, Ferry Row, and Millyard in False Creek South in the Fairview neighbourhood of Vancouver, British Columbia.

 Shape and Size